padas-lab-de/krony-PT/README.md

 	* this gets approx on Wikitest 103:
 	* I'll keep GLUE for later, I'll focus on

 ---
 ### **TODO:** <a name="todo">

-* Get the training curve for the new 3 inits, for a few iterations:
-	1. random
-	2. VL
-	3. Simple prunning trick.
-	--> prune first. only (keep one of the two)
+* Should take priority now: **Optimizer**: I need to be re-write it, because I intend to have different lr for diff group of variables.
+	* Need a way to split between, pre-trained weights and newly introduced ones.
+So we can log differences...

+* Write results on freezing on tex file.

+* Write code for 1 by 1 training:
+	* form the highest level to the lowest and vice versa.
+	* Log results.
+	* Write.

+* Run code for 1 by 1 distillation.

-* Get a 3 decompositions, target point is 85M (same or under DistilGPT)
+* Get a 3 decompositions, target point is **85M** (same or under DistilGPT)
-	* Decomposition 1 > 95M from $(3072, 768)$ to $(3072, 384)$
+	* Decomposition 1 > 95M from $(3072, 768)$ to $(3072, 384)$  [DONE]
 	* Decomposition 2 >
 	* Decomposition 3 >

-* Write an end 2 end training / eval framework: (embrace the HF power.)
-	* what benchmarks are used in the paper, for eval?
-Lm and classification (sec.
-4 of the paper)
-	* for classification > **GLUE** > for LM: **Wikitest-103**
-	* reproduce the paper's results.

-* Optimizer: I need to be re-write it, because I intend to have different lr for diff group of variables.
-	* Need a way to split between, pre-trained weights and newly introduced ones.
-So we can log differences...

-* Write code for multiple Kron Products factors:  [In Progress]
-	* you have to make it easier to **load** the state weights from outside.
-	* (Soon, I want to make it end2end decompose-training-evaluate.)
-	* (the less interventions the better)

-* Automate Kronecker decomposition, one single file that generates the factors and checkpoint and stores it as *ckpt_n_n_fac* **[DONE]**
-	* one script should run from terminal to generate the ckpt
-	* please fix the splitting asap, c_fc and c_proj should have opposite terms.

 *  Questions:
 	* Freezing the weights apparently helps, is there a way to quantify the impact?